Laws of Quantum Programming: Introduction

-\begin{itemize} \item The second subset is established for purely quantum programs at the middle layer of Figure \ref{fig 0}.
+Within this three-layer framework, we establish a comprehensive set of basic laws of quantum programming.
+This includes two subsets of laws: \begin{itemize} \item The first subset is proven for quantum circuits at the bottom layer of Figure~\ref{fig 0}.
+Among them, several laws about the distributivity of quantum $\kif$-statements are particularly useful. \item The second subset is established for purely quantum programs at the middle layer of Figure~\ref{fig 0}.
 A congruence property is introduced, facilitating the lifting of laws for quantum circuits to quantum programs.
-Then a diverse range of laws governing if-statement, loop, recursion, and nondeterministic choice are derived. \end{itemize} These quantum programming laws can be further integrated with existing laws for classical (and probabilistic) programs \cite{Hoare87, Hoare88, Hoare93, He97}.
-This integration enhances the framework's utility for reasoning about classical-quantum hybrid programs at the top layer of Figure \ref{fig 0}.
+Then a diverse range of laws governing $\kif$-statements, loops, recursion, and nondeterministic choice are derived. \end{itemize} These quantum programming laws can be further integrated with existing laws for classical (and probabilistic) programs~\cite{Hoare87, Hoare88, Hoare93, He97}.
+This integration enhances the framework's utility for reasoning about classical-quantum hybrid programs at the top layer of Figure~\ref{fig 0}.